-Diabetes WA Helpline and Telehealth service
+Diabetes WA Helpline and Telehealth services

 Reasons why you would refer a patient

-- sick day advice and resources (we anticipate that not all people with diabetes will have a current sick day plan or feel confident to independently manage their condition during times of illness or distress).
+- Sick day advice and resources (we anticipate that not all people with diabetes will have a current sick day plan or feel confident to independently manage their condition during times of illness or distress).

-- back up planning if diabetes product supply, such as insulin pump consumables, is interrupted.
+- Back up planning if diabetes product supply, such as insulin pump consumables, is interrupted.

-- diabetes management for frail or vulnerable members of the community who have been advised to self-isolate.
+- Diabetes management for frail or vulnerable members of the community who have been advised to self-isolate.

-- starting insulin use or other injectable therapy (for patients with type 2 diabetes)
+- Starting insulin use or other injectable therapy (for patients with type 2 diabetes)

-- gestational diabetes management.
+- Gestational diabetes management.

 You can read how telehealth works from a patient’s point of view here.
 For other enquiries please call 1300 001 880 or contact us via email.